quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## What we are going to do

 In this tutorial, we create a simple application.
-It will serve a so-called **use case** - a simple Java class that provides functionality without caring about how it is displayed on the web.
+It will offer the usecase of greeting people with a simple `"Hello"` message.
+This usecase will be implemented as a plain Java class and then exported using the `QuantumMaid` framework.
-To demonstrate dependency injection, the use case will use a custom logger.
+To demonstrate dependency injection, the usecase implementation will use a custom logger.

 ## Skipping the tutorial